 Secretary Bullock has dedicated most of his professional career to public service.
 He shares Governor Jack Markell’s strong commitment to providing outstanding customer service and making state government work better for the people it serves.
 In his over three years as Secretary of State, Bullock has been a transformational leader in advancing Governor Markell’s priorities in the areas of education, job creation and more efficient and effective government.

 Under Secretary Bullock’s direction, the Department of State continues to raise significant revenue for the State of Delaware.
-Through the Division of Corporations and the State Bank Commissioner, the Department contributed $979 million of net General Fund revenue in Fiscal Year 2011.
+Through the Division of Corporations and the State Bank Commissioner, the Department contributed more than $1 billion of net General Fund revenue in Fiscal Year 2015.

 Secretary Bullock has focused on maintaining Delaware’s preeminence as the “Corporate Capital of the World” by seeking to protect the State’s General Corporation Law from federal encroachment.
 For over a century, Delaware’s General Corporation Law has served as a model for other states.
 With a hands-on approach, Secretary Bullock has led a coordinated effort to prevent passage of federal legislation that would jeopardize Delaware’s unique position in corporate governance.